-Manila may be both chaotic and congested but never dull.
-New shopping malls are rising next to the slum areas, the poverty and the luxury coexist just next to each other.
-Manila may not be famous for its beauty, but its magnetic energy gives you the special feel.
-Diverse and lively in so many ways, it’s a great city to explore even if you only have one day of time.
+Manila may be both chaotic and congested, but it’s never dull.
+New shopping malls rise next to the slum areas, the poverty and the luxury coexist just next to each other.
+Manila may not be famous for its beauty, but its magnetic energy gives you a special feel.
+Diverse and lively in so many ways, it’s a great city to explore even if you only have one day to do it.

 What’s the best time to visit Manila?

 The best time to visit Manila would be in December and January.
 Both months offer nice and dry weather and the lowest average temperature.
 Dry season continues until April, while the wet season starts in May and lasts until November.
-If possible skip July and August cause of the too much rain at that time and May cause of the unbearable heat.
+If possible, skip July and August because there is too much rain at that time and May because of the unbearable heat.

-Metro Manila is the capital region of the Philippines composed of 16 cities and a home to 12 million citizens.
+Metro Manila is the capital region of the Philippines composed of 16 cities and home to 12 million citizens.
 One of the cities inside the region is Manila, the capital city of the country, while the most populous city is Quezon City.
-In pre-Hispanic time the province known as Manila, encompasses kingdoms of Tondo and Maynila.
-At the time of Spanish occupation, the city inside the walls (Intramuros) became the capital of the country.
-Today Metro Manila region is the cultural, economical and governmental center of the Philippines.
+In pre-Hispanic time, the province known as Manila encompassed kingdoms of Tondo and Maynila.
+At the time of the Spanish occupation, the city inside the walls (Intramuros) became the capital of the country.
+Today, Metro Manila region is the cultural, economical and governmental center of the Philippines.

 Start your day at Intramuros